Casey Cusick GIS Specialist & ISN Project Coordinator (AITRC)

 Thank you for visiting!

 There's much to see here.
 Please take some time to view the Klutina Baseline Assessment StoryMap (AITRC).
-Additionally, other completed projects (from my profession and education) can be viewed further down this page and in the drop-down menus at the top of this page.
+Additionally, other completed projects (from my professional and educational experience) can be viewed further down this page and in the drop-down menus in the header.

 This project entailed many aspects of mobile application and ArcGIS Online tools, including but not limited to: creating and hosting layers, using Collector (Field Maps) for field data collection, creating surveys in Survey 123, Workforce coordination, ArcGIS Dashboard, and overall AGOL administration.